manuelbieh/react-book/basics/css-and-styling.md

 ### Styling with the style attribute

 The simplest way to style components in React is using the `style` attribute on regular HTML elements.
-It differs from regular HTML though and React components expect an **object** in the form of `property: value`.
+It differs from regular HTML though.
+React components expect an **object** in the form of `property: value`.
 The property itself needs to be declared in JavaScript \(not its regular CSS counterpart\) form meaning `zIndex` instead of `z-index`, `backgroundColor` instead of `background-color` or `marginTop` instead of `margin-top`.
 If the values accept declarations in pixels, it is optional to explicitly define `px` as the corresponding unit:

 ```jsx
 <div style={{ border: '1px solid #ccc', marginBottom: 10 }}>